Blog > Documentation > BIRP Notes Guide for Mental Health Professionals

-BIRP Notes Guide
+BIRP Notes Guide for Mental Health Professionals

-Find out what BIRP notes are and how to write them so you can start creating efficient mental health notes.
+The BIRP note format can make this process much more efficient for busy mental health professionals.
+Find out what BIRP notes are and how to write them so you can start creating your mental health notes more efficiently.
+Review our sample BIRP notes and download our BIRP Notes template and reference guide.

 BIRP Notes Template

-What Is a BIRP Note?
+What is a BIRP Note?

 This consistent method of writing notes is widely accepted for its standard format.
-This consistency makes the BIRP template an important resource for communicating client information with other healthcare providers.
+This consistency makes the BIRP notes template an important resource for communicating client information with other healthcare providers.

-Why Are BIRP Notes Important?
+Why are BIRP Notes Important?

 BIRP notes are a type of clinical record that helps ensure clients receive continuous care, especially if they change providers or see multiple specialists.